Willy Vandersteen: 1913–1939

 The same year, the family moved to Deurne, a suburb of Antwerp, where he came in contact with nature and with scouting, which both had a profound impact on his character and his later work.
 With the scouts, he became the troop reporter, writing down heavily illustrated reports on their outings and adventures, in a similar vein as what Hergé did in his scouting period.
 Through the scouts, he also came into contact with Le Boy-Scout Belge, the Walloon scouting magazine where Hergé made Totor, his first published comic.
 Vandersteen made a few sequels to these adventures for his friends as amusement, which are the earliest preserved comics he made.
 He continued to follow the work of Hergé later on.
 Meanwhile, Vandersteen combined his studies at the academy with his work in his father's workshop until 1935, when the market for stone decorations for houses collapsed.

-In between some odd jobs, Vandersteen became an avid sporter, from gymnastics over cycling to wrestling.
+In between some odd jobs, Vandersteen became an avid sportsman, from gymnastics to cycling to wrestling.
 His chances improved in 1936 when he was hired as a decorator for the shop and the display windows of L'Innovation, a Belgian chain of warehouses.
 In the same year, he met Paula Van Den Branden, whom he married on 9 October 1937.
 After living in Antwerp for two years and having a daughter, Helena, in 1938, the first of their four children, the couple moved to the more rural Schilde in 1939.

 While doing research for his decorations, he read in an American magazine the article Comics in your Life.
 Fascinated, Vandersteen searched for more information on the subject.
 He rediscovered Hergé with The Adventures of Tintin in Le Petit Vingtième, and also the realistic work of Hal Foster in Prince Valiant.
 It would took a few more years before this fascination translated into steady publication of his own comics.
 Meanwhile, his first published drawings appeared in Entre Nous, the internal magazine of L'Innovation.